Table of Contents

 biconvex lens to magnify microorganisms, attempts have been made for better magnification and resolution of images.

-The compound microscope was the natural successor to the first simple one, with a combination of two lenses.
+The next version was the natural successor to the first simple one, with a combination of two lenses.
 Other types such as the stereo, interference and phase-contrast also works on light, but light is treated differently and the specimen is analyzed accordingly.

 The electron microscope works on a beam of electrons directed at the specimen rather than light and so is in a different league.

-For now we will concentrate on the most common ones and get some valuable information on them from the best compound microscope brands and their reviews
+For now we will concentrate on the most common ones and get some valuable information on them from it’s best compound microscope brands and their reviews

-What is the principle of working in a compound microscope?
+What is the principle of a working one?

 These usually consists of a set of two convex lenses.
 The first is facing the object and has a short focal length and aperture.
 This is called the objective lens.
 The other lens is closer to the viewer’s eye and has a longer focal length and is called the eyepiece.
 Both these lenses are mounted coaxially at the two ends in a tube, with the eyepiece closer to the viewer’s eyes.
 There are also other types like stereo microscopes and electron microscopes.

-The item to be magnified is placed between the focus and the center of curvature of the objective lens.
-It forms a real, inverted magnified image on the opposite side of the objective lens.
+The item to be magnified is placed between the focus and the center of curvature on the objective lens.
+It forms a real, inverted magnified image on the opposite side on the objective lens.
 This is used as the object by the eyepiece lens, which gives a final even further magnified, virtual and erect image.

 This being the basic principle, here are the parts of a microscope – you may come across some of these terms: